Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 \subsection{Average Degree - Cortical Lobes}

-Aimed at observing and comparing the alterations that occurred due to the anesthetic induction in each one of the four cortical lobes, networks respective to each lobe were assembled (corresponding to subgraphs of the total network).
+Aimed at observing and comparing the alterations that occurred due to the anesthetic induction in each of the four cortical lobes, networks respective to each lobe were assembled (corresponding to subgraphs of the whole network).

 \end{multicols}

 \begin{multicols}{2}